Reed-CompBio/spras/docs/tutorial/intermediate.rst

 1.3 Preprocessing the omic data
 ===============================

-Before analysis, we filter out all peptides not present in all three replicates to ensure consistency.
-Then, we can also normalize each replicate so the intensity values are comparable and not biased by any replicate-specific effects.
+Before analysis, we filter out peptides that are not present in all three replicates to ensure consistency across measurements.
+We then normalize each replicate so that intensity values are comparable and not biased by replicate-specific effects.

 .. list-table::
    :header-rows: 1